• Skip to primary navigation

 Join Us for a Monthly Virtual Queer Artist Meet-Ups !

 If you’re a queer artist or creative in the South, join us for monthly discussions and tutorials.
 Topics range from how social distancing affects your art to how to monetize your creative skills in this virtual landscape.
-Southern Equality Studios has worked throughout 2019 and 2022to create a space for queer Southern artists to gather and connect.
-This space will be facilitated by Liz Williams, CSE’s Southern Equality Studios Director the last Tuesday of every month.
+Southern Equality Studios has worked throughout 2019 and 2024 to create a space for queer Southern artists to gather and connect.
+This space will be facilitated by Liz Williams, CSE’s Southern Equality Studios Director.

 (Please RSVP by 6 pm if you are RSVP’ing the day of the meeting you’d like to attend.
 RSVP’s will get a link for the meeting.
 Thanks!)